Handball in the United States: Professional leagues

 Because handball was part of the 1936 Summer Olympics the Amateur Athletic Union (AAU) started to sponsor field handball in 1934.
 Many of the handball leaders of the DAAV were chosen to lead the handball committee of the AAU.

 In 1942 the Office of Alien Property Custodian seized all records of the German American Athletic Union.

-After the World War II handball had no national body until 1959 as the United States Team Handball Federation was founded.
-In the same year the United States Handball Federation League was found.
+After World War II, handball had no national body until 1959 as the United States Team Handball Federation was founded.
+In the same year, the United States Handball Federation League was founded.
 The Elizabeth S.C. won at least all season until 1967.
-In 1962 nine teams from New York and New Jersey played in that league as a winter conditioner for soccer.
-In 1963 already 20 teams with 200 players played handball.
+In 1962, nine teams from New York and New Jersey played in the league as a winter conditioner for soccer.
+In 1963, 20 teams with 200 players competed in handball.

 Middle school

 San Francisco Bay Area

 The Youth Team Handball Middle School League and Youth California Cup organized by San Francisco CalHeat THC are the only competitions accommodating middle school in the USA.

 Current members of the Youth Team Handball Middle School League: